Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 | £50,000 | ❌ No coverage | ✅ £300.00 | Secursus required |

-Given Royal Mail's hard cap, an ad valorem parcel insurance from Secursus is the only way to be fully covered at the real value of your item — regardless of which carrier you use.
+Royal Mail's hard cap is not a technicality you can negotiate around.
+Shipping Insurance from Secursus is the only way to be fully covered at the real value of your item, regardless of which carrier you use.

 | Criterion | Royal Mail (max top-up) | Secursus |